r-pufky/docs/docs/games/elden_ring.md

     ; Whether to skip the intro logos when booting the game.
 0 = FALSE 1 = TRUE skip_splash_screens = 1

+    ; 0 = No change | 1 = Will add the player's unique Steam ID to the end of
+    ; their overhead display.
+Can be useful for identifying and blocking ; cheaters.
+    append_steam_id_to_players = 0

+    ; 0 = Spectate only during boss fights and invasion encounters | 1 = Always
+    ; spectate other players on death until party wipeout or bonfire rest. always_spectate_on_death = 0

     ; Game volume before initial save load.
 0 = MUTE 10 = MAX
     default_boot_master_volume = 2